 'JFK And The Unspeakable: Why He Died and Why It Matters' by James W. Douglass

 This is a dreadful book - a 565-page bore-fest.
 The author would have readers believe that John F. Kennedy was killed by a Grand Conspiracy carried out by military and intelligence agencies after JFK became a peace-loving dove.
 And a better Catholic.
-(Ask Marilyn Monroe, Angie Dickinson and Judith Campbell Exner and various White House interns and staffers about that 'better Catholic' stuff.)
+(Ask Marilyn Monroe, Angie Dickinson, Judith Campbell Exner as well as various White House interns and staffers about that 'better Catholic' stuff.)

 The author is a peace activist and amateur Catholic theologian.
 He begins the book with a connect-the-dots rant about how all assassinations of peace-lovers are connected.
 JKF, Malcolm X, RFK, MLK ... hey, how did Malcolm X get in there?
 Why not include George Wallace and Patrice Lumumba, too?
 How about John Lennon - he was for peace as well?
 And let's not forget Gandhi.
 Maybe he started the whole thing.